-- Upgrading a roof, water heater, or wall-to-wall carpeting
+- Upgrading a roof, water heater, or upgraded wall-to-wall carpeting, tile or wood flooring,

 - Making your home fully handicap-accessible.

 Major improvements do not include replacement work to maintain the home.
-While we're at it, here are some common home projects that don't qualify as major improvements:
+While we're at it, here are some common home projects that do not qualify as major improvements: